jerickjoe111/launch-school/JS230/Y_techniques/XHR_basic_techiques.md

 request.send(data);
 ```

-We can also add the query string to the path after the `?` symbol, instead of sending the string in the request body.
+We can also add the query string to the path after the `?` symbol, in a `GET` request, instead of sending the string in the request body.

-MultiForm serialization:
+### `MultiForm` serialization:

 ```js
 document.addEventListener('DOMContentLoaded', () => {